 Ethan is a former member of the US National Team, and has participated in multiple junior and senior World Championships since he was 17.
 He graduated from the University of Vermont in 2016 with degrees in English and psychology, and coached the 2018 Junior National Varisty Championship Team at CRLS.
-He is now working to share his orienteering experience with anyone who wants to give his favorite sport a try.
+He is now working to share his orienteering experience with anyone who wants to try his favorite sport.

 Barb got started by volunteering in her kids' classrooms in Cambridge, MA, and one thing led to another.
 She is now the President of Navigation Games and her focus is to bring orienteering into schools and to every child in the city.
 Barb is also Vice President of Youth Initiatives for Orienteering USA.
 Barb believes that orienteering teaches kids how to make good decisions: to think and act at the same time in a concerted way.

 Cristina joined us as Executive Director in 2018, after seven years in Norway immersing herself in orienteering culture.
 She has been involved with orienteering, maps, and navigation for as long as she can remember: first as a navigational assistant to her dad while driving, then as a geoscience student, combat search and rescue navigator in the Air Force, and finally as a top level orienteer representing the US at the World Orienteering Championships and World Ski Orienteering Championships.
 Cristina has also coached groups ranging from 8 year-old beginners up to Junior and Senior US Teams and spent several years in the classroom teaching middle school, high school, and college students.
 She is infectiously enthusiastic about orienteering and its potential as a lifelong activity that helps develop confidence, decision-making, and map reading skills.